ryanhoo/Android-Proficiency-Exercise/README.md

 - Use Git to manage the source code and commit as much as you could with a **CLEAR** history.
 - Comment your code when you think it's necessary.
 - Use clear method and variable names.
+- Use Material Design support library and find the icons you need here [https://material.io/icons](https://material.io/icons).
 - Feel free to use any third-party library you're familiar with, but choose wisely.
 - Try to polish your code as much as possible.
 - Impress your interviewer.

+## pull request

+Once you've finished, you may launch a pull request to this project.